-Dynamics of particles.
-Laws governing conservation of energy and momentum.
-Curvilinear motion and angular momentum.
-Planar motion of rigid bodies.
-Derivation and solution of equations of motion for simple spring-mass systems responding to forces of simple form.
-Applications to civil engineering problems.
+An introductory subject dealing with the mechanics of bodies in motion.
+Topics include; dynamics of particles; laws governing conservation of energy and momentum; planar motion of rigid bodies; derivation and solution of equations of motion for simple spring mass systems responding to forces of simple form; applications to civil and environmental engineering problems.